 The other day I was craving soup, but I wanted something different instead of my go to soup, minestrone.
-So, I decided to make a lentil and vegetable soup.
+So, I decided to make a vegetable and lentil soup.

 Lentils are a pulse that come from the seed of the annual plant lens culinaris.
-They have been used in the human diet since the stone age and low in fat, high in protein and high in fiber.
-Health wise lentils contain a source of cholesterol lowering fiber, help regulate blood sugar and are one of the best vegetable sources of iron.
-Their iron content is particularly important for vegetarians or anyone suffering from iron deficiency, such as myself.
+They have been used in the human diet since the stone age and low in fat, high in protein and high in fibre.
+Health wise lentils contain a source of cholesterol lowering fibre, help regulate blood sugar and are one of the best vegetable sources of iron.
+Their iron content is particularly important for vegetarians or anyone suffering from iron deficiency, such as myself, and can be used in a variety of recipes from salads, vegetarian sausage rolls, and, of course, soups.

-For my lentil and vegetable soup recipe I used du puy, or French green lentils and in France they are known as the poor mans caviar.
+For my vegetable and lentil soup recipe I used du puy, or French green lentils and in France they are known as the poor mans caviar.
 French green lentils are dark green, almost black, in colour.

 - 2 teaspoons of dried thyme